FailAcademy/learning/web-dev-foundation/_lessons/week-02/01-web-media.md

 **Choose at least three images/graphics** and experiment with the different editing tools you just learned.
 You are encouraged to explore a different file format for each.

 Next, **add your newly web-optimized images to a webpage**.
-You can add them to your resume HTML file, you can create a new webpage if you like.
+You can add them to your resume HTML file, or you can create a new webpage if you like.

 Finally, in an externally linked stylesheet, **practice using CSS to alter the display** of the image.
 Focus particularly on using box model properties to adjust its display, and be sure to **try out some HEX, RGBa, and HSLa colours** in your CSS as well.